docker-rpm-builder/docker-rpm-builder/README.md

 Some of those are subject to change, I'm still thinking about what should I need from my base images.

-## Gotchas and TODOS
+## Gotchas
 * if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may file with docker-rpm-builder.
 I'm investigating the issue.
 It's quite uncommon BTW.
 * dns default to public ones, will add an option for private ones.
 Right now you can just add arbitrary docker options after IMAGETAG and SRCDIR

+## TODOS and ideas
-* spec files require source files to be specified; maybe it would be a good idea to create a .tar.gz from the source directory automatically in the host build script.
+* spec files currently require source files to be specified; maybe it would be a good idea to create a .tar.gz from the source directory automatically in the host build script.
 * use a main drb executable with different targets (see later)
 * add target for building a srpm directly
 * add target for building from a spectemplate instead of spec, e.g. be able to pass placeholders from outside to our rpm building script.